raphaellith/Bingo/README.md

 # Bingo

-A game that combines prediction, observation and playful mischief &mdash; playable [here](https://raphaellith.github.io/Bingo/).
+A game that combines prediction, observation and playful mischief.

 This game is implemented as a progressive web app, meaning that it can be played both inside a browser and as a standalone app.